PPthe2nd/FBSegm/README.md

 The most important of all: get the fMRI data.
 You should create an account on https://crcns.org/; then download the vim-1 dataset; unzip everything and put it in the folder with the code.

-After, download the 'Berk_stimuli.mat', 'distro_nulla_Null_1000_snr_V1V2.mat' and 'Boot_rois_snr_1000_OK.mat' from here: https://osf.io/zrctd/?view_only=d2d7edf8cfde438da8868a1a6d6c0870 and place them in the main folder with the data.
+Second, download the 'Berk_stimuli.mat', 'distro_nulla_Null_1000_snr_V1V2.mat' and 'Boot_rois_snr_1000_OK.mat' from here: https://osf.io/zrctd/?view_only=d2d7edf8cfde438da8868a1a6d6c0870 and place them in the main folder with the data.

 Then, you should download the computational models and place them in your path.
 For the Dense SIFT I've used the VLfeat implementation.
 You should go here (http://www.vlfeat.org/install-matlab.html) and follow the instructions.
 For the GIST, the code is provided here: http://people.csail.mit.edu/torralba/code/spatialenvelope/.
 For the PHOG, download the code here (http://www.robots.ox.ac.uk/~vgg/research/caltech/phog.html).
 For the LBP, get this function https://github.com/adikhosla/feature-extraction/blob/master/features/lbp/lbp.m.

 Finally, be sure to add to your path the following things.
 I've used a couple of functions by Kendrick Kay, so, place this repository (github.com/kendrickkay/knkutils) in your path.
-[In progress]
+I've also used the 'min2' and 'max2' functions by John D'Errico: https://it.mathworks.com/matlabcentral/fileexchange/22995-min2--max2

 **What to do next**